-In this blog post, how to choose a domain name, I’ll explain my current process to choose a domain name.
-You’ll see, branding is important for every blog or business, large or small.
-Don’t worry if you don’t yet have a branding plan, having the right domain name is a strong first step.
-By answering key questions, and writing out your ideas and your process, you’ll soon have not only one but a myriad of domain name options you can choose from.
+In this blog post on how to choose a domain name, I’ll explain my current process for selecting a domain name.
+Branding is essential for every blog or business, large or small.
+Don’t worry if you don’t yet have a branding plan; having the right domain name is a solid first step.
+By answering key questions and writing out your ideas and your process, you’ll soon have not only one but a myriad of domain name options you can choose from.
 You don’t have to wing it.
 You can now find quality information to get a professional and creative result.

 First, make a list of ideas that incorporate the following advice: